kipply/blog/blog/content/endorsed/jits-impls.md

 A common problem with JIT implementations is support for C Extensions.
 Standard interpreters such as Lua, Python, Ruby, and PHP have a C API, which allows users to build packages in C, thus making the execution significantly faster.
 Common packages such as `numpy` or standard library functions such as `rand` are written in C. These C extensions are vital to having these interpreted languages run quickly in practice.

 C extension support is hard to support for a variety of reasons, the most obvious being that the API is modelled on internal implementation details.
-Furthermore, it's easier to support C extensions when the interpreter is written in C as JRuby couldn't support C extensions but has a Java extension API.
+It's easier to have C extensions when the interpreter is written in C!
+JRuby couldn't support C extensions but has a Java extension API.
 Pypy recently came out with beta support for C extensions, though I'm not sure how usable it is yet largely due to [Hyrum's Law](https://www.hyrumslaw.com/).
 LuaJIT does support C extensions, along with additional features in their C extensions (LuaJIT is pretty darn great!)

 Graal solves the problem with Sulong, an engine that runs LLVM Bitcode on GraalVM by making LLVM Bitcode a Truffle language.
 LLVM is a toolchain, though all we need to know about it is that C can be compiled into LLVM Bitcode (Julia also has an LLVM backend!).
 It's a bit weird, but basically the solution is to take a perfectly good 40+ year old compiled language and interpret it!
 Of course, it's not nearly as fast as properly compiling C, but there are a few wins tucked away in here.